Large Process Models: A Vision for Business Process Management in the Age of Generative AI: Background

 \section{Background}

 BPM is a professional discipline and research area that is concerned with ensuring that organizations run as desired and achieve their competitive and societal objectives.
 In the context of BPM, software plays an important role, as organizations rely on it not only for the execution of processes, but also for process design and analysis.
 BPM as a research discipline, while multi-disciplinary, is often seen through the lens of applied computer science, e.g.,\ in the context of foundational approaches to process modeling~\cite{DBLP:books/sp/Weske19} and data-driven process analysis (process mining)~\cite{DBLP:books/sp/Aalst16}.
-Here, computer science tools, such as Petri nets, play a crucial role to facilitate reasoning and decision-making about processes.
+Here, ``formal'' modeling languages, such as Petri nets, play a crucial role to facilitate reasoning and decision-making about processes.
 Traditionally, BPM as a field and, in particular, BPM software, rely on symbolic approaches to computer science, many of which are logic-based and may consequently be considered ``good old fashioned'' symbolic AI.
 For instance, the core of process mining is based on symbolic data management and temporal reasoning approaches.

 With the advent of deep learning, BPM research has adjusted its course and increased the uptake of a variety of Machine Learning (ML) approaches.
 As a reaction to this trend, the BPM community has provided a vision of \emph{AI-augmented BPM}~\cite{2023-Dumas}.
 According to this envisioned approach, subsymbolic AI methods are not used to replace human or symbolic reasoning in crucial tasks, but rather to support human and machine decisions and actions, e.g.,\ in order to facilitate human control with less effort, while still allowing for strong, symbolic guarantees.
 The ultimate goal of AI-augmented BPM is making business processes ``adaptable, proactive, explainable, and context-sensitive''~\cite{2023-Dumas}.
-Its two key elements, human-control and the integration of symbolic (logic/reasoning-based) and subsymbolic (statistics/learning-based) AI approaches are well-established research directions in the AI community: the fusion of symbolic and subsymbolic AI is well-known since the turn of the century as \emph{neuro-symbolic AI}~\cite{garcez2002neural}.
+Its two key elements, human-control and the integration of symbolic (logic/reasoning-based) and subsymbolic (statistics/learning-based) AI approaches are well-established research directions in the AI community: the fusion of symbolic and subsymbolic AI is well-known since the turn of the century as \emph{neuro-symbolic AI}~\cite{garcez2002neural} and is currently re-surging, for example in the context of knowledge graphs and the Semantic Web~\cite{10.1145/3586163}.